discordjs/guide/guide/additional-info/notation.md

 Throughout the discord.js docs and when asking for help on the official server, you will run into many different kinds of notations.
 To help you understand the texts that you read, we will be going over some standard notations.

 ::: tip
 Always keep in mind that notation is not always rigorous.
-There will be typos, misunderstandings, or context that will cause notation to differ from the usual meanings.
+There will be typos, misunderstandings, or contexts that will cause notation to differ from the usual meanings.
 :::

 ## Classes